-If you use a Mortgage Broker which is not affiliated with your Estate Agent, then you can seek an Agreement in Principle.
+If you use a Mortgage Broker, then you can seek an Agreement in Principle.

 This document proves to the Estate Agent that you are in a position to proceed.
 The agent will then most likely ask that you evidence your deposit too, along with some ID.

 A good Mortgage Broker will guide you through the full process of buying a home and give you open and honest advice.